moroshko/react-autosuggest/README.md

     });
   };

+  // Autosuggest will call this function every time you need to update suggestions.
-  onSuggestionsFetchRequested = ({ value }) => {
+  // You already implemented this logic above, so just use it. onSuggestionsFetchRequested = ({ value }) => {
     this.setState({
       suggestions: getSuggestions(value)
     });
   };

-  onSuggestionsClearRequested = () => {
+  // Autosuggest will call this function every time you need to clear suggestions. onSuggestionsClearRequested = () => {
     this.setState({
       suggestions: []